crate/croud/docs/commands/regions.rst

 .. note::

    The region is specified for each profile in the :doc:`../configuration` file.
-   The region for specific actions can be overridden using the ``--region`` argument to list/deploy resources in that region.
+   The region for specific actions can be overridden using the ``--region`` argument to list or deploy resources in that region.

 Example